Augusto-Ospina10/aws-serverless-order-processing-system/README.md

 ## Amazon SES

-Used for sending customer confirmation emails.
+Used for sending customer email confirmations.

 Workflow: